anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_3 title='Responses and status handling between pledge and registrar-agent' artwork-align="left"}
+The content of the response objects is defined by the voucher {{RFC8366}} and the certificate {{RFC5280}}.

 The registrar-agent provides the information via distinct pledge endpoints as following.

 ### Pledge: Voucher Response Processing

-The registrar-agent SHALL send the voucher-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-voucher".
+The registrar-agent SHALL send the voucher-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/sv".

 The registrar-agent voucher-response Content-Type header is `application/voucher-jws+json` and contains the voucher as provided by the MASA.
 An example if given in {{MASA-vr}} for a MASA  signed voucher and in {{MASA-REG-vr}} for the voucher with the additional signature of the registrar.